liamcottle/rustplus.js/README.md

 The server owner needs to make sure their `app.port` has been configured and opened in their firewall.

-Also, feel free to checkout my new rust project [Atlas](https://github.com/liamcottle/atlas-for-rust).
+Also, feel free to check out my new rust project [Atlas](https://github.com/liamcottle/atlas-for-rust).
 It's an interactive map experience for Rust.

 ## Install